- Department of Communication

 - Louisiana State University

 - University of Nebraska

 The Communication M.A. focuses on preparing students for a wide range of professions in academia and the private sector.
 The program focuses on principles, theories, and applications of communication research related to both mass and interpersonal contexts.
-Our program offers training in such areas as Strategic Communication, Crisis Communication, Emerging Media, Public Relations, Health Communication, Intercultural Communication, and Interpersonal Communication.
+Our program offers training in such areas as Corporate Communication, Crisis Communication, Health Communication, Intercultural Communication, Interpersonal Communication, Instructional Communication, Journalism, Public Relations, Social and Mass Media, and Strategic Communication.
 Our program enables students to design individualized programs of study that maximizes students’ potential for achieving their academic and career goals.

 - Nationally/internationally recognized faculty

 - Graduate teaching and research assistantship opportunities

 - Faculty and staff committed to student success